babel/website/docs/usage.md

 There are quite a few tools in the Babel toolchain that try to make it easy for you to use Babel whether you're an "end-user" or building an integration of Babel itself.
 You can read more about the tools you decide to use in the "Usage" section of the docs.

-If you're building an app or library, there are two main things Babel can do for you:
+If you're building an app or library, here are the main things Babel can do for you:
 - Transform syntax
 - Polyfill features that are missing in your target environment
 - Code transformations (codemods)